jayjo/topdraw/wp-content/plugins/if-menu/readme.txt

 == Description ==

-**If Menu** is a WordPress plugin which adds extra functionality for menu items, making it easy to hide or display menu items based on user-defined rules.
+**If Menu** plugin adds extra functionality for menu items, making it easy to hide or display them based on user-defined rules.
 Example:

 * Display a menu item only if current `User is logged in`
 * Hide menu items if `visiting from mobile device`